MicrosoftDocs/Hololens/hololens/hololens2-support.md

 ### Help with Technical Support for your Hololens 2

-- Get HoloLens 2 programming help from the community at [Microsoft Q&A](/hololens/hololens2-support.md#post-a-question-on-microsoft-qa)
+- Get HoloLens 2 programming help from the community at [Microsoft Q&A](#post-a-question-on-microsoft-qa)
 - Create a support request for HoloLens 2 programming, HoloLens 2 device including hardware, usage & configuration at [Mixed Reality Technical Support](https://aka.ms/mrsupport)

-### Help with Commercial Support for your HoloLens 2
+### Help with Commercial Store Support for your HoloLens 2

 - [Purchase HoloLens 2](https://www.microsoft.com/hololens/buy) use this option to learn more about HoloLens 2 pricing and options
 - Also, see below list of business desk numbers to speak with our Commercial Store Support colleagues if you need help via phone support

-### Commercial store support numbers
+### Commercial Store Support numbers
 >[!Note]
 >Use one of the commercial support business phone numbers below to help complete your purchase.